geographiclib/geographiclib-doc/source/doc/triaxial.rst

 longitude matches that of the other point.

-About 6 iterations are required for random pairs of points on a terrestrial ellipsoid and the overall accuracy is probably about 1 μm.
+About 6 iterations are required for random pairs of points on a terrestrial ellipsoid.
+Based on the [Geodesic-testset]_, the overall accuracy is probably about 10 μm.
 The method is somewhat fragile in that it expects geodesics to behave in the way dictated by Jacobi's solution; however, the ODE solver cannot guarantee that this is so.
 However by setting reasonably tight error tolerances are set on the ODE solver and deploying some other defensive tricks, the method works as long as the ellipsoid is not too eccentric.
 (To be safe, the ellipsoid should satisfy :math:`a/b \le 2` and :math:`b/c \le 2`.
-Also avoid ellipsoids which are nearly but not quite ellipsoids of revolution; triaxial models of the earth are fine, but expect problems if the difference in the equatorial semiaxes is 1 μm.)
+Also avoid ellipsoids which are nearly but not quite ellipsoids of revolution;
+triaxial models of the earth are fine, but expect problems if the difference in the equatorial semiaxes is 1 μm.)

 This method therefore provides a "working" solution of the inverse problem.
 A "complete" solution will involve using Jacobi's solution.
 This will remove the sloppiness involved in using an ODE solver.
-It will also be reasonably inexpensive to implement this using arbitrary precision arithmetic allowing an accurate test set to be assembled.
+An initial implementation of Jacobi's solution was used to create the [Geodesic-testset]_.

 .. _trigeodjac: